AEONCommunity/aeoncommunity.github.io/index.md

 Find out more about AEON at [the official website](https://www.aeon.cash).

+## AEON Needs Your Help

+Here is an article on [How To Contribute To The AEON Project](./How-Tos/Contribute/contribute.md).

 ## Using AEON on Ubuntu

 I am a Linux guy, so the first articles here will focus on how to get going with AEON on Ubuntu.
 A lot of